-Wealth also came historically from the IRGC's immense smuggling operations.
-The IRGC leveraged its economic and political influence to corner Iran's \$12 billion smuggling industry by illegally importing vast quantities of goods through IRGC-controlled jetties and airport terminals that operate outside the jurisdiction of Iranian customs authorities.
+The IRGC's wealth also comes from its immense smuggling operations.
+The IRGC leveraged its economic and political influence to corner Iran's \$12 billion smuggling industry by illegally importing vast quantities of goods through IRGC-controlled jetties and airport terminals that operate outside the jurisdiction of Iranian customs authorities, such as Iran's Customs Administration.
+In 2006, Mehdi Karroubi, then speaker of the Parliament, alleged that the IRGC operated 60 jetties, or piers positioned at various locations in the Persian Gulf, without any government oversight or supervision.
+The IRGC maintains control over Iran's two main airports, Imam Khomeini Airport and Mehrabad Airport, and does not abide by import and export restrictions that apply to legal businesses.